 Trust gift and Government scheme fund Centre's establishment

-The Trust's gift was made through the University's Leading Thinkers Initiative.
-The Government matched this funding under the Partnerships for Excellence scheme lifting the total to $2.5m.
+The Trust made a $1.25 million donation linked with the University's Leading Thinkers Initiative.
+The Government of the day matched this funding under the Partnerships for Excellence scheme lifting the total to $2.5million.

 A formal Memorandum of Understanding underpins the relationship between the Trust and the University which to this day remains strong and mutually supportive.

 Now into its second decade, Te Ao o Rongomaraeroa | the National Centre for Peace and Conflict Studies embraces the University of Otago Māori Strategic Framework's (2022) goal to achieving participation and success for Indigenous students in tertiary education.

 Our small multidisciplinary Faculty are actively committed to working toward becoming biculturally competent teachers and both they and students are encouraged similarly to acknowledge and address the historically inequitable status and contribution of indigenous peoples to peace and conflict studies.

 Over the years we have built an extensive global network of research affiliates, visiting scholars and partner organisations from around the globe, all of whom are available to assist us in providing the highest quality postgraduate student experience.

 - To build understandings of peace and conflict grounded in the experiences of people, places and history, in ways that respect customary and local requirements for sovereignty, development, legitimate governance and wellbeing.

 - To learn from dialogue, theoretical insight, international research and practical experience, including Aotearoa New Zealand's own experiences of Treaty partnership and engagement in international peacebuilding.